gitkraken/vscode-gitlens/README.md

 ### Powerful Comparison Tools

-- Effortlessly navigate between comparisions via the `alt+,` and `alt+.` shortcut keys to go back and forth through a file's revisions
+- Effortlessly navigate between comparisons via the `alt+,` and `alt+.` shortcut keys to go back and forth through a file's revisions

 - Provides easy access to the following comparison commands via the `Command Palette` as well as in context via the many provided quick pick menus